-4. Full-time students meet the conditions for Academic Suspension as stated in the University's excessive withdrawal policy.
+- 1. Students fail to earn a 2.00 GPA during a Final Probation semester. - Full-time students meet the conditions for Academic Suspension as stated in the University's excessive withdrawal policy.

 The registrar will cancel the registration of students placed on Academic Suspension for current and subsequent academic terms immediately upon notification of suspension.